 In-service policies are policies that J.P.
-Morgan services, but does not currently make available for clients to purchase.
+Morgan services but does not currently make available for clients to purchase.
 In-service policies may generate commissions to CIA and its agents.
 The amount of commission received by CIA is based on the compensation arrangement that was in effect at the time of the origination of the policy.

-JPMWM has guidelines on when certain products/riders are suitable for a client, and may impose age restrictions that are younger than those stated in the policy and/or prospectus.

-Product availability is subject to residency requirements and may vary by location.
+- JPMWM has guidelines on when certain products/riders are suitable for a client and may impose age restrictions that are younger than those stated in the policy and/or prospectus. - Life insurance product availability may vary by market and advisor segment.
+Life Insurance is made available through our Private Client Advisors and not Financial Advisors.